 MySQL Introduction

 MySQL is a database management system (DBMS).
 A database is an organized collection of data.
-MySQL, the most popular open source SQL database management system, is developed, distributed, and supported by Oracle Corporation.
+MySQL, one of the most popular open source SQL database management system, is developed, distributed, and supported by Oracle Corporation.
 The MySQL website (http://www.mysql.com/) provides the latest information about MySQL software.

 A database may be anything from a simple shopping list to a picture gallery or the vast amounts of information in a corporate network.
 To add, access, and process data stored in a computer database, you need a database management system such as MySQL Server.
 MySQL databases are relational.
 A relational database stores data in separate tables rather than putting all the data in one big storeroom.